himanshuraj0732/ATM-Simulation-Python-JSON-/README.md

 Deposit money

-Withdraw money (only if enough balance)
+Withdraw money

-Balance saved permanently in bank.json
+Balance saved permanently

 How to Run

-Save the code in a file, e.g. banking_system.py
+Open the project in Python

-Run it using:
+Run the file

-python banking_system.py

-Follow the menu options.
+Choose options from the menu

 Example

---- Banking System ---
-1. View balance
+View current balance

-2. Deposit
+Add money to balance

-3. Withdraw
+Withdraw money if available

-4. Exit
+Exit the system
-Enter your choice: 1
-Your balance is ₹0